Abdelrahmanalk/Signal-processing--sampling-quantization-encoding-/README.md

-# Signal-processing--sampling-quantization-encoding.
+# Signal-processing--sampling-quantization-encoding (PCM).
-Simple analog to digital converter
+Simple pulse-code modulation (PCM)

-This is a simple MATLAB program, which converts signals from analog format to digital format (bit stream), through Three main processes: Sampling-Quantization-Encoding.
+This is a simple MATLAB program, which converts signals from analog format to digital format (bit stream), through Three main processes that makes the entire PCM process: Sampling-Quantization-Encoding.

 Here is an overview of the program: